NuSpaceSim/nupyprop/README.md

 **Run parameters** are defined in run.py.
 Different switches are described as follows:

 1. -e or --energy: incoming neutrino energy in GeV.
 Works for single energy or multiple energies.
 For multiple energies, separate energies with commas eg. 1e7,1e8,1e9.
-Default energies are 1e7,1e8,1e9,1e10,1e11 GeV.
-For running non standard energies like 10^7.5 GeV, you'll have to change it in the run.py file.
+Default energies are 10<sup>7</sup>,10<sup>7.25</sup>,10<sup>7.5</sup>,...10<sup>11</sup> GeV.
+For running single, non standard energies like 10<sup>7.5</sup> GeV, you'll have to change it in the run.py file.

 2. -a or --angle: slant Earth angles in degrees.
 Works for single angle or multiple angles.
 For multiple angles, separate angles with commas eg. 1,3,5,7,10.
 Default angles are 1->35 degrees, in steps of 1 degree.